shawnnaquin/eeironworks/wp-content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 1. Use the included automatic install feature on your WordPress admin panel and search for “Facebook Open Graph, Google+ and Twitter Card Tags”.
 2. Activate the plugin through the `Plugins` menu in WordPress
-3. Got to `Options`, `Facebook Open Graph, Google+ and Twitter Card Tags` to set it up
+3. Go to `Options`, `Facebook Open Graph, Google+ and Twitter Card Tags` to set it up

 == Frequently Asked Questions ==

-= Yoast SEO shows up a big nasty warning if both plugins are active.
-Is the world in danger if I keep both plugins active? =

-No it isn't.
-You can (and, in our opinion, you should) use both plugins.
-If you want to use Yoast SEO for your SEO needs and our plugin for social media meta tags you just have to go to "SEO > Social" and disable settings for Facebook, Twitter and Google+.
-If you don't find that option, because they've now made it harder to reach, you have to go to "SEO > Dashboard > Features > Advanced settings pages > choose Enabled and Save changes".
-Then you can reach "SEO > Social".
-Then set up our plugin as you wish and you're ready to go.
-We like to work with everybody, so (if you want to) our plugin can even integrate with Yoast SEO and use it's title, description and canonical URL on the Facebook, Google+ and Twitter tags.

 = Facebook is not showing up the correct image when I share a post.
 What can I do? =